 Dorset is a stunning county in the South West of the country and is the perfect seaside destination.
 With miles of unspoilt coastline and acres of countryside to explore, you will never be stuck for something to do!
-We are lucky to have four parks on the Dorset coast: Rockley Park, Seaview, Weymouth Bay and Littlesea so we have come up with a guide to help you fit in with the locals when you go to visit Dorset.
+We are lucky to have four Dorset holiday parks on the coast: Rockley Park, Seaview, Weymouth Bay and Littlesea so we have come up with a guide to help you fit in with the locals when you go to visit Dorset.

 Traditional Dorset Food

 Many of the dishes in Dorset have been traditionally sourced from the county itself, and some even date back to the 17th and 18th centuries!
 Here’s a few dishes you might like to try when you’re in the area:

 Dorset Knobs are a hard, dry, savoury biscuit which are typically eaten with cheese.
 Dorset knobs are made by just a single producer for a limited time of the year (between January and February) and there is a festival dedicated just to Dorset knobs held on the first weekend of May every year!

 Portland sheep produce fine textured, high-quality meat with a delicious flavour.
 Portland sheep takes its name from the Isle of Portland in Dorset; the breed was once the rarest of breeds in Britain and is know to still be at risk.

 3. Dorset Blue Vinny